MoMoProxy/kickass-torrents/README.md

 <h2>Kickass Torrents: A Guide to Proxies and Alternatives</h2>
-<a href="https://momoproxy.com/blog/kickass-torrents-proxy">Kickass Torrents</a> (KAT) has been a cornerstone of torrenting, offering access to movies, music, games, and software.
+Kickass Torrents (KAT) has been a cornerstone of torrenting, offering access to movies, music, games, and software.
 Despite challenges, KAT's legacy lives on through community-driven proxies and mirrors.
 Here’s a quick overview of its history, proxy options, and reliable alternatives for safe and efficient torrenting.
 <img src="https://momoproxy.com/_next/image?url=https%3A%2F%2Fmomoproxy.com%2Fimage%2F20241211_1733894899226.png&w=1920&q=75">
 <h2>The History of Kickass Torrents</h2>
 Launched in 2008, KAT quickly became the leading BitTorrent directory by 2014 due to its vast library and user-friendly design.
 However, its operations ceased in 2016 after a U.S. government crackdown.
 Undeterred, the KAT community revived it through proxies and mirrors, enabling continued access to its extensive content library.